The following printing customs that are accepted as standard practice throughout the industry.

 PRODUCTION SCHEDULES: Production schedules will be established and followed by both the customer and the provider.
 In the event that the customer does not adhere to production schedules, delivery dates will be subject to renegotiation.
 There will be no liability or penalty for delays due to state of war, riot, civil disorder, fire, strikes, accidents, action of government or civil authority, acts of God, or other.

 USE OF MATERIALS: Provider reserves the right to use likenesses or representations of the customer’s works in promotional materials and marketing efforts unless notified by the customer in writing of the prohibition thereof.

 CALIFORNIA LAW PROPOSITION 65: A California law known as Proposition 65 requires businesses to warn Californians who may be exposed to toxic chemicals known to the state to cause cancer, birth defects, or other reproductive harm.
 The products must have a label on the products themselves or on product packaging.
-A similar warning must be made prior to a catalog or online purchase .
+A similar warning must be made prior to a catalog or online purchase.
 The state of California has adopted new regulations under proposition 65 for product labeling and disclosure, which go into effect on August 31, 2018.
-Orders shipping to customers in California, containing spot dull varnish over gloss laminate covers would apply.
-This varnish contains bisphenol A which is on the proposition 65 list.
+Orders shipping to customers in California, containing spot dull varnish over gloss laminate covers or UV coating would apply.
+The varnish contains bisphenol A while the ultraviolet coating contains benzophenone, both of which are on the proposition 65 list.
 TPS follows all proposition 65 laws and additional charges may apply.